batuhanozcan1605/batuhanozcan1605/README.md

 - 👋 Hi, I’m Batuhan Özcan.
-I have bachelor's degree in Mechanical Engineering.
+I am a Mechanical Engineer and Flutter Developer.
 - 👀 I’m interested in Android Developing and Tabletop Game Design.
 - 🌱 I’m currently coding my apps in Flutter.
 I'd started it with Kotlin.
 - 💞️ I’m also open for the firms that I can work as Junior Android Developer.